 The Catchment Based Approach (CaBA) was introduced nationally by Government to encourage organisations and communities to work together to help identify, understand and tackle the pressures that are impacting on our water environment.
 It recognises that we need a integrated approach across a whole catchment, from source to sea, and that by working together in a coordinated way we will be in a better position to make positive changes.
-We all have an impact on our water environment and we can all do something to help.

 The West Cumbria Catchment Partnership, set up in 2015, comprises a wide range of people from different backgrounds, all of whom have an interest in improving the management of the river catchments in West Cumbria.
+The Partnership aims to: